Today is October 4, 2023 /

 Paul Etkind and his wife Sue moved to the Upper Valley, aka the Greater Grantham Metropolitan Area, in 2014 upon retiring from his career as a public health epidemiologist.
 They joined the UVJC shortly after moving here.
 Paul is active in various governance and other committees of the Eastman Community Association, and is enjoying the rich cultural, academic, outdoor activities and social resources that abound in this area.
 Paul joined the Board in November 2017.

 Rob Greene moved to the Upper Valley in the summer of 2014 and joined the UVJC shortly afterward.
-He is new to board this year.
-His two adult children, Ted and Claudia, who also live in the Upper Valley.
+Two of his adult children, Ted and Jay, also live in the Upper Valley.
 His interests including singing, bicycling, and snowboarding.
-Rob consults nationally on health care strategy and health system quality
+Rob consults nationally on health care strategy and health system quality.